by Carolyn Thomas ♥ @HeartSisters

 “For every week that a patient delayed his or her exercise treatment, he/she would have to train for the equivalent of one month longer to get similar benefits.”

-These researchers found, in fact, that women may actually benefit more from exercise training.
-Study author Dr. Pablo Soto explained:
+Researchers found, in fact, that women may actually benefit more from exercise training:

 Another early research study out of Duke University found that exercise especially helps those people who were labeled at-risk for heart disease.
 In blood samples taken after exercise, their study participants had an almost doubling of the brachial artery reactivity.
 This means that while exercise is beneficial for everyone, those with more cardiac risk factors may get extra benefit from exercise.